ardentTech/pmsa003i/README.md

 - Blocking operation
 - Async operation if the `async` feature is specified
+- Calculation of AQI using the aqi crate if the `aqi` feature is specified

 ## Example
 See [Pmsa003i](https://docs.rs/pmsa003i/latest/pmsa003i/struct.Pmsa003i.html) for an example of how to use the library.